-He especially loves this pretty pillow and throw I found on my last trip to Poulsbo.
-This collection is NOT part of the “budget-friendly” tips today but I had to throw it in any way.
+He especially loves this pretty pillow and throws I found on my last trip to Poulsbo.
+This collection is NOT part of the “budget-friendly” tips today but I had to throw it in anyway.

 DECORATIVE PILLOWS, THROW BLANKETS AND RUGS